plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_optimization.md

 :::{admonition} How much memory?
 :class: note dropdow

 As mentioned, increasing `history_size` leads to more memory being used.
-In our tests, running {class}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli` metamer synthesis for 100 iterations with the default initialization arguments, `history_size=100`, and a 256 by 256 image had a peak memory usage of about 600MB.
+In our tests, running {class}`~plenoptic.models.PortillaSimoncelli` metamer synthesis for 100 iterations with the default initialization arguments, `history_size=100`, and a 256 by 256 image had a peak memory usage of about 600MB.

 :::